Digging Guidelines and Information

-Homeowners, professionals, and do-it-yourselfers all need to make the call to have underground utility lines marked before you begin a project.
+Homeowners, professionals, and do-it-yourselfers all need to have underground utility lines located before you break ground.
 It could be something as simple as planting a tree or building a deck- either way you need to make the call.
-The depth of utility lines varies and you might be surprised to learn what’s buried in common areas.
+The depth of utility lines varies.
+For instance, communication lines like phone and cable service are usually found within 24″ of the surface.
+Water supply lines are typically buried 36-42″ deep, or deeper if you live in an extremely cold climate.
 Damaging underground lines can disrupt service for entire neighborhoods and result in fines and repair costs.
 There’s no reason not to call.
 It’s the law and a free service!

 Who to Call